How can we look after ourselves over Christmas?

 4 Reward yourself…

 Appreciate yourself for all you have done to foster a successful learning environment for your students.
 You’ve spent all term thinking about them, now it is your turn to have the care and attention!
-This ‘Reclaim your weekend’ blog by Laura George showed us how re-engaging with your social beast within goes a long way to raising wellbeing.
+This ‘Reclaim your weekend’ blog by Laura George showed us how re-engaging with your social beast within goes a long way to improving wellbeing.

 Simple mindfulness and pausing to enjoy the moments in our most fun settings will help us to appreciate the finer things in life: our friends, families, pets or whatever makes you feel rewarded.
 For a more relaxing treat, feel the termly pressures released from your shoulders, with a relaxing sports massage!
-Booking the hour long option might allow you the time to have a cheeky, rejuvenating sleep at the same time.
+Booking the hour-long option might allow you the time to have a cheeky, rejuvenating sleep at the same time.

 5 Consider external support

 Is it time to accept you could be coping better with the demands of the job?
 If the answer is yes, there is first-rate specialist support at hand through the government initiative ‘Improving Access to Psychological Therapy’ (IAPT).
-Cognitive Behavioural Therapy (CBT) is offered through scheduled telephone appointments, if you feel unable to commit time for the face-to face option.
+Cognitive Behavioural Therapy (CBT) is offered through scheduled telephone appointments if you feel unable to commit time for the face-to-face option.

-User-friendly SilverCloud (CBT) modules provide practical individualised action based tasks on wellbeing matters.
+User-friendly SilverCloud (CBT) modules provide practical individualised action-based tasks on wellbeing matters.
 These can be applied to day-to-day life to ultimately increase self-worth and lower stress levels.
 Feel no shame in this, as some of the most idolised figures in various professions have at some point paused to accept help and continue to receive professional support on a regular basis.
 They will vouch that this helps them to function at their best, so should we also commit to regular wellbeing checks in teaching?

 6 Tackle your at-home pile of teaching paperwork